-Do parenting tips work; Not if you use them to solve complex behaviour issues
+Do parenting tips work: Not if you use them to solve complex behaviour issues.

-My friend Jason, well he’s allowed all over and it is SO fun when I get to go on a playdate and my mom can’t stay.
-He even gets to climb trees but every time he comes over we have to stay in the yard.
-When we go to the park, mom keeps following me and Jason around.
-Jason says his mom takes him to the woods and let’s him play but my mom says no. Dad plays soccer with us but everyone has to follow what he says.
+My friend Jason, well, he’s allowed all over, and it is SO fun when I get to go on a playdate and my mom can’t stay.
+He even gets to climb trees, but every time he comes over, we have to stay in the yard.
+When we go to the park, Mom keeps following me and Jason around.
+Jason says his mom takes him to the woods and lets him play, but my mom says no. Dad plays soccer with us, but everyone has to follow what he says.
 I just like to play!
-My dad says he’ll build stuff with me but I don’t want to do that.
+My dad says he’ll build stuff with me, but I don’t want to do that.
 Building stuff is stupid!
 I think they wish I was like my brother.

-Signals from children can be misread
+Signals from children can be misread.

 Now let’s pretend this little girl has recently started getting angry.
 She’s started to talk back and be defiant on occasion.
-She’s had some meltdowns and her frustration seems to be growing.
-She doesn’t seem to want to concentrate on anything and some enforced playtime has turned in to a time of acrimony and stress.
+She’s had some meltdowns, and her frustration seems to be growing.
+She doesn’t seem to want to concentrate on anything, and some enforced playtime has turned into a time of acrimony and stress.

 Mom and Dad see this newly minted defiance and are perplexed.
 What’s wrong?
 She shows reluctance to sit down and do anything!
 Ok, so she’s not a natural engineer, but maybe she’s ADHD?
 Perhaps they should get her assessed?

-Parenting tips don’t get to the root cause of the problem
+Parenting tips don’t get to the root cause of the problem.

-Parenting tips are a quick-fix
+Parenting tips are a quick-fix.

-Parenting tips can be great if we use them for what they are designed for and keep them for all those little extras that make our lives easier.
+Parenting tips can be great if we use them for what they were designed for and keep them for all those little extras that make our lives easier.
 They make for fun reading before bed or in the doctor’s office.
 Just don’t expect them to stop chronic tantrums.
 In my case, I’ll stick with fashion and cooking tips.
 I need those.